vivsh1999/FacePic/iac/README.md

 - `app_url`: The URL where your application is accessible.
 - `cloudfront_domain_name`: The raw CloudFront domain.
 - `s3_bucket_name`: The S3 bucket where frontend files are stored.
-- `ecr_backend_repo`: URL for the backend ECR repository.
+- `ecr_processor_repo`: URL for the processor ECR repository.

 ## GitHub Actions (CI/CD)

 Two workflows have been created in `.github/workflows/` to automate deployments:
-1.  **Backend Deploy**: Builds and pushes the Docker image to ECR, then updates the ECS service.
+1.  **Processor Deploy**: Builds and pushes the Docker image to ECR, then updates the ECS service.
 2.  **Frontend Deploy**: Builds the React app, syncs to S3, and invalidates CloudFront.

 ### Required Secrets